- Creating the Select filter

 Creating the Select filter

-3 Step – In the Filter Settings > Filter Type dropdown menu you should choose the Select one.
+In the Filter Settings > Filter Type dropdown menu you should choose the Select option.

-4 Step – Next, in the Data Source dropdown you should choose the option from the default ones.
-Here you have to choose from some alternative types, so that let’s dive deeper into details.
+Next, in the Data Source dropdown, you should choose the option from the default ones.
+There are four variants, so let’s dive deeper into details.

-We recommend you to use the Taxonomies data source type in case you need to use the term titles as the labels for the chosen filter.
-For instance, you might have the “Clothes” post type and “Colors” taxonomy and you will assign each post item to different terms, as clothes may be in different colors.
-So, this filter will allow you displaying the terms and filtering the posts by terms.
+Use the Taxonomies data source type in case you need to use the term titles as the labels for the chosen filter.
+For instance, you might have the “Clothes” post type and “Colors” taxonomy and you will assign each list item to different terms, as clothes may be in different colors.
+So, this filter will allow you to display the terms and filtering the posts by them.

 Here we can enable the Show only childs of the current term option to showcase the child terms in the hierarchy for the parent term.